BVM&S Veterinary Medicine (5-year programme)

 The grades used to meet our entry requirements must include:

-- SQA: Advanced Highers: Chemistry and another science subject at B. Highers: Chemistry and Biology at A and either Mathematics or Physics at B. Higher Applications of Mathematics is not accepted in place of Higher Mathematics.
-For some applicants this subject combination is not possible by end of S5.
+- SQA: Advanced Highers: Chemistry and another science subject at B. Highers: Chemistry and Biology at A and either Mathematics, Applications of Mathematics, or Physics at B. For some applicants this subject combination is not possible by end of S5.
 Students with five Highers at the required grades by end of S5 but who are missing one or more sciences may take the missing subjects in S6.
-National 5s: Physics at C (if not at Higher) and English at C.
+National 5s: English at C. (Revised 6 April 2023 to remove Physics requirement at National 5.
+Revised 9 May 2023 to correct previous amendment and reinstate option of Physics at Higher.)

 - A Levels: Chemistry and Biology at A. Critical Thinking is not accepted for this degree.
-GCSE: Physics and English at C or 4.
+GCSE: English at C or 4.
+(Revised 6 April 2023 to remove Physics requirement at GCSE.)

 - IB: HL: Chemistry and Biology at 6.
-SL: Physics and English at 5.
+SL: English at 5 or GCSE English at C or 4.
+(Revised 6 April 2023 to remove Physics requirement at GCSE.)

 All examination grades must be obtained at the first attempt of each subject.
 Those applying with resit qualifications will not be entered into the selection system unless under very exceptional circumstances (for which verified evidence has been provided prior to UCAS application).